SPHEREx: Spacecraft/telescope

-The SPHEREx spacecraft will be provided by Ball Aerospace & Technologies while the payload is being developed by Caltech and NASA's Jet Propulsion Laboratory.
-The Korea Astronomy and Space Science Institute will supply additional support in the way of a non-flight cryogenic test chamber.
+The SPHEREx spacecraft and telescope were provided by BAE Systems Inc. Space & Mission Systems division (previously Ball Aerospace & Technologies) while the payload was developed by Caltech and NASA's Jet Propulsion Laboratory.
+The Korea Astronomy and Space Science Institute supplied a non-flight cryogenic test chamber.

 History

 The SPHEREx proposal was submitted to NASA on 19 December 2014, and it was selected for further conceptual development (Phase A) on 30 July 2015 for the Small Explorer program (SMEX).
 The detailed concept study report was submitted to NASA on 19 July 2016, but it was not selected for SMEX.
 An enhanced version of SPHEREx was submitted on 15 December 2016 as a Medium-Class Explorer (MIDEX), and it was selected as a finalist in August 2017, along two other competing missions: Arcus, and Fast Infrared Exoplanet Spectroscopy Survey Explorer (FINESSE).
 Each team received US$2 million to refine their mission concepts over nine-months.

-SPHEREx was selected as the winner in February 2019, and the mission has been approved to proceed with construction and launch.
+SPHEREx was selected as the winner in February 2019, and the mission was approved to proceed with construction and launch.
 Medium-Class Explorer mission costs are capped at US$250 million, not including the launch vehicle.
 As of April 2020, the preliminary total cost of the mission is approximately US$395 million to US$427 million.
 The 2020 estimates include the costs of the launch vehicle and NASA reserves that are not part of the cost cap.
-The launch was targeted for 17 June 2024.

 On 7 January 2021, NASA announced that the mission has entered Phase C, which means that the early design plans have been approved and teams can begin the final design and assemble hardware and software; and that launch is expected between June 2024 and April 2025.
 On 4 February 2021, NASA announced they had selected the SpaceX Falcon 9 to launch the spacecraft, and total cost of the launch would be US$98.8 million.
-In August 2022 NASA announced that the 4 microsatellites of the PUNCH constellation will be launched as rideshare payloads together with SPHEREx in April 2025.
+In August 2022 NASA announced that the 4 microsatellites of the PUNCH constellation would be launched as rideshare payloads together with SPHEREx.
+The mission launched on 12 March 2025.
+First light was on April 2025.
+Regular science operation started on 1 May 2025.